-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Maidstone Borough of Kent.
-The work forms part of MAFF's statutory input to the Maidstone Borough Local Plan. - 1 2 Site 81 comprises 1 4 hectares of land near Grafty Green in Kent An Agricultural Land Classification (ALC) survey was carried out in April 1995.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 2 borings and one soil inspection pit were assessed according to MAFF s revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long term limitations on its use for agriculture. - The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 4 At the time of the survey the agricultural land was under permanent grass The Urban area shown is a disused concrete sheep dip - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1 10 000.
-It is accurate at this scale but any enlargement would be misleading.
-This map supersedes any previous ALC survey information for this site.
+- 1 1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Maidstone Borough of Kent The work forms part of MAFF's statutory input to the Maidstone Borough Local Plan - 1 2 Site 79 comprises 2.1 hectares of land to the south of Grafty Green in Kent An Agricultural Land Classification (ALC) survey was carried out in April 1995 The survey was undertaken at a detailed level of approximately one boring per hectare A total of 2 borings and one soil inspection pit were assessed according to MAFF s revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture - 13 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 14 At the time of the survey the agricultural land was under permanent grass The agricultural building comprises a barn - 15 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+The map has been drawn at a scale of 1 10 000 It is accurate at this scale but any enlargement would be misleading This map supersedes any previous ALC survey information for this site.